 There were plenty of talking points derived from UFC 225 a few weeks ago; I even wrote about one here.
-But, perhaps the most interesting involves a commentator and a former UFC fighter.
-In the wake of the Chicago event, Joe Rogan and Chael Sonnen have found themselves at opposite ends of the MMA spectrum, on an issue that seems to be becoming more and more prevalent.
+But, perhaps the most interesting involves a UFC commentator and a former UFC fighter.
+In the wake of the Chicago event, Joe Rogan and Chael Sonnen have found themselves at opposite ends of the MMA spectrum.
+On an issue that seems to be becoming more and more prevalent.

 To Sonnen, kayfabe is alive and well, but, does that belong in MMA?
 Brendan Schaub threw his two cents in, saying that everyone knows Colby is playing a heel, and as the comment was on the PPV it wasn’t going to affect buys.

 To Chael these facts are immaterial.
 The hardcore fans understand what’s going on, and perhaps more importantly, we want to know what’s going on.
 I’m a nerd for this sport.
 I absorb as much information about it as time allows me.
 I’m sure many of you are the same.
 However, there is a large portion of fans – maybe even the majority – who just want to watch the fights and consume whatever story is attached to them.
 To be the “mark” so to speak.

 Chael’s argument pivots on this section of the fan base – the “casuals” if you will.
 They don’t tune in regularly, and when they do they want to see larger than life characters having exciting brawls.
 There’s nothing wrong with this.
 In fact, you arguably need to assume that all your fans are this way inclined.
 Us geeks are going to watch regardless, but the “casual” will need more qualifiers before they shell out.
 It’s like any medium.